FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargesubcategory.md

 # Charge Subcategory

-Charge Subcategory is a detailed descriptor within the billing and usage reports that acts as a supplementary detail to the main ChargeType column.
-It essentially dissects the primary category of charge to indicate more specific information about how each cost item relates to predefined pricing commitments.
+Charge Subcategory indicates what kind of usage or adjustment the row represents.
+Charge Subcategory is a supplemental detail to the Charge Type.
+It provide additional context to describe the primary category of charge.

 This linkage to the parent ChargeType means that for every entry under ChargeType, there is a corresponding Charge Subcategory that further refines the nature of the charge.
 It's a nested level of detail that allows users to see not just what type of charge was incurred, but also how that charge interacts with their purchasing agreements and discounts.